HL7/fhir-pacio-adi/input/pagecontent/patient_stories_and_personas.md

 <img src="./patient_story_1b.png" alt="Patient Story 1b"/>
 <br clear="all" />

-#### Create in a digital form and make available for sharing and accessing Portable Medical Order for Life-Sustaining Treatment
+### Create in a digital form and make available for sharing and accessing Portable Medical Order for Life-Sustaining Treatment
 <p>
 Frank is a 78 year old man who has end stage kidney disease and receives dialysis 3x per week.
 He receives long term supportive services in his home.
 Frank is cognitively intact.
 </p>
 <p>
 Frank suffers from a chronic health condition that has resulted in a limited life-expectancy of 6-12 months.
 He creates an advance directive with his caregiver.
-Frank does not want to have life-sustaining treatment rendered if his condition warrants those measures, if he is unable to communicate for himself.
+Frank does not want to have life-sustaining treatment rendered if his condition warrants those measures if he is unable to communicate for himself.
 </p>
 <p>
 Frank's condition worsens sharply one day and he is taken by ambulance to the nearest hospital for treatment.
 Frank tells the ER physician about his advance directive and the physician writes a DNR order, valid for that hospitalization only, to Frank's medical record.